TECHNOLOGY

 Beyond B-Rep and CSG

-Neither system can compute between geometry and arithmetic.
-Neither provides a computable bijection between integers and forms.
-The Arithmetics of Forms bridges this gap: every natural integer maps to a unique volumetric form, and every form maps back to its integer — with the full richness of arithmetic operations preserved as geometric operations.
+The Arithmetics of Forms replaces this binary illusion with ternary integer arithmetic based on Kleene's three-valued logic.
+Every natural integer maps to a unique volumetric form, and every form maps back to its integer — with the full richness of arithmetic operations preserved as geometric operations.

 B-Rep